izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/quoter_and_swap/quoter_swap_chain_with_exact_input.rst

     const gasLimit = await swapCalling.estimateGas(options)
     console.log('gas limit: ', gasLimit)

-7. send transaction!
+7. Send transaction!
 --------------------

-now, we can then send transaction to swap
+Now, we can then send the transaction.

-for metamask or other explorer's wallet provider, you can easily write
+For metamask or other explorer's wallet provider, you can easily write

 .. code-block:: typescript
     :linenos:

     await swapCalling.send({...options, gas: gasLimit})

-otherwise, you could use following code
+Otherwise, you could use following code

 .. code-block:: typescript
     :linenos: